Lisa1254/RNA_seq_workflow/README.md

 TO DO:
 Script 2/3: Either add tx_txi_stpm object to Output save (large file), or make in-script note that the object is not included
 Script 3: Additional exploratory plots
 Script 4: Generalized code section for working with multiple comparisons or multiple datasets.
 Should I keep the required code correction for betaConverge?
-Scripts 5-7
+Also added section for annotations and plots, which needs updating
+Script 5: Section on transcript annotations and plots needs update
+Scripts 6 & 7 in progress
+Currently working on fixing topGO_results_wrapper functions

 For illustration and following along with the example scripts, I've used a selection of samples from the publicly available data from: